Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-The next heatwave warning will be issued by 2:00pm WST on Sunday 14 December 2025For extended forecasts and greater detail visit weather zone° -
+The next heatwave warning will be issued by 2:00pm WST on Wednesday 07 January 2026For extended forecasts and greater detail visit weather zone°- Severe Thunderstorm Warning (Damaging Winds) for parts of Pilbara, Gascoyne, Goldfields and South Interior districts

 Temperature for next 7 days